gmrvvis/ReMoToo/README.md

 ## Building

-ReMoToo has been successfully built and used on Ubuntu 18.04/Debian Strech Stable.
+ReMoToo has been successfully built and used on Ubuntu 18.04/Debian Strech Stable as well as on CentOS 7.
 The following steps should be enough to build it just with the required dependencies.
 ReMoToo (and ReMo) needs to be built with the WebStreamer dependency, and WebStreamer needs to be compiled as shared library (setting the CMAKE variable BUILD_SHARED_LIBS to ON).
 Then the WebStreamer build directory needs to be specified to ReMoToo at configuration time using CMAKE_PREFIX_PATH variable.

 ## Description